Don’t Let Winter Weather Derail Your Eating Well Plans

 --When a high-calorie food is the only thing that will do, keep the portion size small.
 Eat that cookie in small bites and relish the flavor so that you don’t mindlessly eat more than you really want.

 --Think about nutrition in the beverages you consume, as well as food.
 When you’re thirsty, nothing’s better than water.
 Or drink some tea or coffee with a minimum of sugar or cream.
-Pure, 100-percent fruit juice and low-fat or nonfat milk are much better for your body than sugary sodas.
+Pure, 100-percent fruit juice and low-fat or nonfat milk are much better for your body than sugary sodas. --Use the Nutrition Facts label and the Ingredients list on food labels to choose nutritious low-fat and low-sugar foods and beverages at the grocery store.

 --Don’t abandon your good intentions when eating out.
 Pick a restaurant that has healthy choices and reasonably sized portions.